-Hello dear reader, let me introduce myself a little.
 I am a self-taught professional artist, fabric designer, photographer, prolific blogger and spiritual explorer in the UK with a ceaseless fascination for exploring human potential.
-I am also recovering from fibromyalgia, chronic pain syndrome and CFS so have spent years researching and experimenting with ways of healing and supporting the body from the standpoint that “mystery illness” is just one of the ways the body speaks to us – often pretty loudly and persistently – on the way to becoming our best-ever self!
+I am also recovering from fibromyalgia, chronic fatigue syndrome, post herpatic neuralgia, electro-sensitivity and an absolute array of other wierd and wonderful health symptoms (please don’t let that put you off) so have spent years researching and experimenting with ways of healing and supporting the body from the standpoint that “mystery illness” is just one of the ways the body speaks to us – often pretty loudly and persistently – on the way to becoming our best-ever self!

 In addition to being a mirror-touch synesthete and an empath to a fault, I am acutely sensitive to both natural and man-made energy (EMFs), which can be both a blessing and a profound challenge.
 This has led me on some fascinating journeys into the potential of energy work in all aspects of life including the Energy Healing modality, which I am currently studying.
 Recently, and following the typical deep dive that I like to do when I am intrigued by a new area of interest, I underwent an AuraTransformation™, a radical and life-altering health treatment which prepares the body to receive the New Time crystal energies.
 For my daily wellbeing routine, I practice yoga and qigong as well as walking my dog in the beautiful Berkshire countryside.
 My health adventures are shared in the twin blog-space to this one (the yang to its yin…) Living Your Whole Life.
 As you will quickly discover, should you delve into any of my posts, I am more fascinated by the endless interplay and poetry in motion that is the dance of the masculine and feminine aspects (both within and without the body) than almost any other topic and continue to explore this in every context imaginable.
 Healing, as I know it, is a particular kind of wholeness made up of paradox and that paradox allows that two aspects that are, at once, diametrically “opposed” are also powerfully collaborative and never more content than when in balanced partnership together.